kubescape/kubescape/docs/cli-reference.md

 ## kubescape scan image

 Scan one or more container images for vulnerabilities.
+For a detailed overview, see the [Image Scanning guide](image-scanning.md).

 ### Synopsis